research-team/NEUCOGAR/neucogar.md

 The project to validate the 3D model of emotions based on Lövheim model of monoamine neuromodulators described on [wiki page](http://en.wikipedia.org/wiki/L%C3%B6vheim_cube_of_emotion).

-Overview of the model could be found in this [seminar](https://github.com/max-talanov/1/blob/master/cognitive%20technologies%20seminars/2014-12-17%20Computational%20affective%20thinking%20model%20%20Techtalk.md#monoamines-model).
+Overview of the model could be found in this [seminar](https://github.com/max-talanov/1/blob/master/cognitive_technologies_seminars/2014-12-17%20Computational%20affective%20thinking%20model%20%20Techtalk.md#monoamines-model).

-Validation is based on realistic (spiking) neural network [NEST](http://nest-initiative.org/Software:About_NEST) spiking (realistic) neural network.
-Analysis of realistic neural networks could be found [here](https://github.com/max-talanov/1/blob/master/computational%20emotional%20thinking%20course/realistic_nns.md).
+For validation purposes we use Neurosimulator [NEST](http://www.nest-simulator.org/)

-## Developer guide
+## Researcher guide

 ### Read experiment description